-Refer to Board Policy DH and DI located at www.cfbisd.edu and click on Policy Online
+Refer to Board Policy DH and DI located at www.cfbisd.edu and click on Policy Online sanctioned activities on or off school property.

-Carrollton-Farmers Branch Independent School District is committed to maintaining an alcohol and drug-free environment and will not tolerate the use of alcohol and illegal drugs in the workplace and at school-related or school-sanctioned activities on or off school property.
 Employees who use or are under the influence of alcohol or illegal drugs as defined by the Texas Controlled Substances Act, during working hours may be dismissed.
 The District's policy on drug abuse and drug-free schools follows: